irshad017/SIH_INTERNAL_ROUND_1_TERMINAL_STACK/SIH_2024_Internal_Round_Submission_Template-master/Readme.md

-# PS Chosen for Internal Hackathon (File Name from the drive folder)
+# AI for Developer Productivity: Backend Developer

 This README provides an overview of the project, including team details, relevant links, tasks completed, tech stack, key features, and steps to run the project locally.